boringresearch/Template_Tutorial/docs/en/source/index.rst

 ********
 COBRA is more than a snake.
 It is a spy who would guide you to find TF target genes given enough information.

-COBRA relies mostly on its sense of ChIP-seq smell and its sense of RNA-seq touch to play the game of TF targets hunting.
+COBRA relies mostly on its excellent sense of smell for ChIP-seq and its sense of touch for RNA-seq to play the game of TF targets hunting.

 ..
 COBRA apples a probabilistic model, which integrates cistromes obtained from TF binding ChIP-seq data and differential gene expression, to compute the target probability based on the experiments.
 The whole process could be divided by four main steps: high confidence peak clustering, binding site scoring, differential expression analysis, and integration.